FelixKrueger/TrimGalore/Docs/Trim_Galore_User_Guide.md

 ### Step 4: Specialised Trimming

 #### Hard-trimming
 The option `--hardtrim5 INT` allows you to simply hard-clip sequences from their 5' end.
 This option processes one or more files (plain FastQ or gzip compressed files) and produces hard-trimmed FastQ files ending in `.{INT}bp.fq(.gz)`.
-We foudn this quite useful in a number of scenarios a number scenarios.
+We found this quite useful in a number of scenarios where we wanted to removed biased residues from the start of sequences.

 #### Mouse Epigenetic Clock trimming
 The option `--clock` trims reads in a specific way that is currently used for the Mouse Epigenetic Clock (see here: [Multi-tissue DNA methylation age predictor in mouse, Stubbs et al., Genome Biology, 2017 18:68](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-017-1203-5)).
 Following the trimming, Trim Galore exits.